Matthew Judon

-Matthew Judon (born August 15, 1992) is an American football linebacker for the New England Patriots of the National Football League (NFL).
-He played college football at Grand Valley State, where he set the Division II record for sacks, and was selected by the Baltimore Ravens in the fifth round of the 2016 NFL Draft.
-During his five seasons with the Ravens, Judon received two consecutive Pro Bowl selections.
-He joined the Patriots in 2021 and extended his consecutive Pro Bowl selections to four.
+Matthew Judon (born August 15, 1992) is an American professional football linebacker for the Miami Dolphins for the National Football League (NFL).
+He played college football for the Grand Valley State Lakers, where he set the Division II record for sacks, and was selected by the Baltimore Ravens in the fifth round of the 2016 NFL draft.
+He has also played for the New England Patriots, and Atlanta Falcons.